henryhu1/URA-Backend/README.md

 ### Without Docker
 If you do not wish to use the Docker image, this section provides instructions on how to run the server manually.

 *Note: this section still uses Docker for RabbitMQ.
-You can follow [the below RabbitMQ setup](#rabbitmq) or set up RabbitMQ locally without the RabbitMQ Docker Hub image.*
+You can follow [the below RabbitMQ setup](#rabbitmq) or set up RabbitMQ locally without a RabbitMQ image.*

 #### Environment Variables
 In your local repo, create a `.env` file and place these contents inside: